Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: A Factored Relevance Model

 \subsection{Factored RLM for Contextual Relevance}

 To impose the \emph{hard} constraint of the location qualifier $l_U$, we estimate another relevance model $\theta_{U,q_U,l_U}$, by making use of both the user profile based relevance model estimated only with the soft constraints (Equation \ref{eq:rlmprofile}) and the selected subset of location-specific POIs (documents).
+This time the terms estimated in the user profile based RLM $\theta_{U, q_U}$ are considered to be the observed terms. \hltIRJ{In fact, the set of terms considered to be the `observed' ones in Equation} \ref{eq:flm} \hltIRJ{are restricted to be those with the highest weights (probability values) computed as per Equation} \ref{eq:rlmprofile}\hltIRJ{.
+The number of terms selected is, in fact, controlled by a parameter $\tau$ in our experiments.}

-This time the terms estimated in the user profile based RLM $\theta_{U, q_U}$ are considered to be the observed terms and the set of top ranked documents are the documents, denoted by $\topM$, are top $M$ documents retrieved in response to the query constrained to be satisfying the \emph{hard} location constraint $l_U$.
+Further, the set of top ranked documents, denoted by $\topM$, refer to the top $M$ documents retrieved in response to the query.
+In this case, the query is constrained to be satisfying the \emph{hard} location constraint $l_U$.
 This is stated formally in Equation \ref{eq:flm}.

 Equation \ref{eq:flm} is a factored relevance model in which estimating $\theta_{U,q_U,l_U}$ needs $\theta_{U,q_U}$ to be estimated first, which acts as the factor model.
 This factored relevance model \emph{explores} the potentially relevant POIs in the user's current location context $l_U$, to achieve a better ranking of the POIs.